University Innovation Fellows Take Entrepreneurship to the Next Level

 Billy Wall uncovered his passion for entrepreneurship as a student at Bucknell.
 Now he's helping a new generation of Bucknell students find theirs.

-The sophomore mechanical engineering major from the Jersey Shore is one of three Bucknell students named to the latest class of University Innovation Fellows by Stanford University's Hasso Plattner Institute of Design.
+The sophomore mechanical engineering major from the Jersey Shore, Pa., is one of three Bucknell students named to the latest class of University Innovation Fellows by Stanford University's Hasso Plattner Institute of Design.
 Together with classmates Jae Young Lee '19, a chemical engineering major, and Caitlin Mahoney '19, a markets, innovation & design major, Wall is designing a new pre-orientation program for incoming first-year students focusing on entrepreneurship and design-thinking, and shepherding other initiatives to foster innovation and exploration at Bucknell.

 "Coming into Bucknell, I thought I just wanted to be an engineer — I had no idea I had a passion for management and entrepreneurship," Wall recounted.
 "With this pre-orientation we hope to expose new students to the possibilities they can have in entrepreneurship and in other avenues outside their main academic focus — right from the start."